Appeal against the determination of a grade

 - Complete and sign the form.

-- Submit the form to your faculty.
+- Submit the form to your faculty information centre, or by email or by post.
 If you have completed your final year of study and already have receive your diploma, you must return the diploma together with your appeal.

 - The decision will be sent to your student e-mail or by post within four weeks after the deadline for appeal.
 Any changes to the examination result will then be registered in Studentweb.

 You may not appeal against the determination of grades awarded in connection with an oral or practical examination.